Alpha Magnetic Spectrometer: AMS-02

 After the flight of the prototype, the group, now labelled the AMS Collaboration, began the development of a full research system designated AMS-02.
 This development effort involved the work of 500 scientists from 56 institutions and 16 countries organized under United States Department of Energy (DOE) sponsorship.

 The instrument which eventually resulted from a long evolutionary process has been called "the most sophisticated particle detector ever sent into space", rivaling very large detectors used at major particle accelerators, and has cost four times as much as any of its ground-based counterparts.
 Its goals have also evolved and been refined over time.
-As built it is a more comprehensive detector which has a better chance of discovering evidence of dark matter along other goals.
+As built it is a more comprehensive detector which has a better chance of discovering evidence of dark matter along with other goals.